woocommerce/woocommerce-admin/docs/components/packages/simple-select-control.md

 - Type: Array
   - value: String - Input value for this option.
   - label: String - Label for this option.
+  - disabled: Boolean - Disable this option in the list.
 - Default: null

 An array of options to use for the dropddown.